Biden speaks with Chinese President Xi Jinping for first time as President - KESQ

 Biden speaks with Chinese President Xi Jinping for first time as President

-President Joe Biden spoke with China’s President Xi Jinping late Wednesday, according to a senior administration official, their first call since Biden took office.
+President Joe Biden spoke with China’s President Xi Jinping for two hours late Wednesday, their first call since Biden took office.

+“Last night, I was on the phone for two straight hours with Xi Jinping,” Biden said Thursday as he met with a bipartisan group of senators to discuss infrastructure in the Oval Office.

+“And you all know as well as I do, these folks — and it was a good conversation I know him well we’ve spent a lot of time together over the years I was vice president.
+But, you know, if we don’t get moving, they’re going to eat our lunch,” he added, outlining China’s efforts to invest in rail and other transportation.

 The introductory call between the leaders of the world’s two largest economies touched upon a range of issues against the backdrop of escalating tensions between the two countries.